nikipoatgit/ussoi_camfeed/README.md

 ### 3. Telemetry API: `ws://<ip>/telemetry`
-This endpoint provides a raw, bi-directional communication channel for UART/serial data.
+* This endpoint provides a raw, bi-directional communication channel for UART/serial data.
 Any data sent or received through this WebSocket is forwarded directly to/from the connected hardware.
 Data is transmitted as a raw byte stream.
+---
+### end of file